It’s kinda cruel, how we’re wired.

 But more often than not, we get exactly the opposite result… and it’s only down to trying too hard.

 For example, you’ll know that I’m very hot on meditation.
 It’s a wonderful thing, I’ve done it for 25 years, it’s done me tons of good, has scientific backup as to positive effects…

-Well, no. Because that would mean ‘trying hard’, and the problem is that today you might be swayed by my recommendation, and try it, and because the choice was made because of my clever pitch and not your own inner pull, you’ll likely find it a disheartening experience and give up.
-Trust me, I’ve seen this hundreds of times since I started, 2,5 decades ago.
+Because if I were to try and persuade someone to try it, it would mean ‘trying hard’ – and the problem is that today someone might be swayed by my recommendation, and try it, but because the choice was made because of my clever pitch and not because of their own inner pull, they’ll likely find it a disheartening experience and give up.
+Trust me, I’ve seen this more times than I can remember, since I started meditating 25 years ago.

-And then you might consider yourself ‘not fit for meditation’ or vice versa, and never get back to it.
-Or maybe you’ll try again in a decade or two, which is a long time to not meditate.
+And then they might consider themselves ‘not fit for meditation’ or vice versa, and never get back to it.

-So by trying too hard, I would risk putting you off your own course.
+So by trying too hard, I would risk putting comeone off their own course.
 Much better to help those who want change, or meditation, or growth or whatever, and who want to start it now.

 Self-motivated, self-inspired.
 It’s the best way for anyone to step into change, and the best way to help with that is by helping the other find their own solution, and not imposing our own good ideas on anything or anyone.